fharris/curiositymonolith/automatic-deployment.md

 docker network inspect cloudnative | jq '.[].Containers'

-you should see the docker network cloudnative with 5 containers running, each showing their respective hostnames and local IPaddresses.
+you should see the docker network cloudnative with 5 containers running, each showing their respective hostnames and local IP addresses.

 ![](RackMultipart20231003-1-aq9tt0_html_d65480e48be4764a.png)